-1. At the twenty-fifth session the CONTRACTING PARTIES instructed the Committee on Trade in Industrial Products2 to report to the Council, before the twenty-sixth session, on the results of its work.
-This report covers the seven meetings held in the period December 1968 to October 1969 under the chairmanship of Mr. Guy Stuyck (Belgium) during which matters related to non-tariff barriers and to the tariff study were treated.
+1. At the twenty-fifth session the CONTR/CTING PARTIES instructed the Committee on Trade in Industrial Products1 to report to the Council, before the twenty-sixth session, on the results of its work.
+This report covers the meetings held in the period December 1968 to December 1969 under the chairmanship of Mr. Guy Stuyck (Belgium) during which matters related to non-tariff barriers and to the tariff study were treated.

-I. Non-Fariff Barriers
+I. Non-Tariff Barriers

 2. At the twenty-fourth session of the CONTRACTING PARTIES in November 1967 it was decided, as part of the future work programme, that an Inventory of non-tariff and para-tariff barriers affecting international trade should be drawn up.
 The Inventory was to be based on notifications received from contracting parties and consolidated by the secretariat.
 At the twenty-fifth session in November 1968 the CONTRACTING PARTIES agreed that the Industrial Committee should move rapidly from the stage of study and identification of the problems to that of seeking mutually acceptable solutions.
 During the examination the Committee was to explore possibilities for concrete action on non-tariff barriers, both with regard to reducing or removing such barriers and to developing possible rules of conduct.
-It was also agreed that the Committee's report on results of work should be such as to enable the CONTRACTING PARTIES to take appropriate decisions at the next session.
+It was also agreed that the Contracting parties of work should be such as to enable the CONTRACTING PARTIES to take appropriate decisions at the next session.

 3. The first list of notifications of non-tariff barriers (COM.IND/4) dated 30 August 1968 appeared in a revised and reorganized form in document COM.IND/6 with seven addenda.
-These documents formed the basis for the Committee's analysis during its meetings in 1969, of some 800 notifications by a large number of contracting parties concerning non-tariff and para-tariff barriers which in the view of the notifying countries were in force in nearly all countries parties to the General Agreement.
+These documents formed the basis for the Committee's analysis during its meetings in 1969, of some 800 notifications by a large number of contracting parties of measures which in the view of the notifving countries constituted nontariff and para-tariff barriers in nearly all countries parties to the General Agreement.
 The barriers were notified because of their restrictive effect on international trade and irrespective of their legal status in relation to the General Agreement.